Harden scores 44 points, Rockets beat Wolves 104-101 - Philly

-HOUSTON (AP) - James Harden scored 44 points and powered a big fourth-quarter run that allowed the Houston Rockets to outlast the Minnesota Timberwolves 104-101 on Sunday night in Game 1 of the first-round playoff series.
+Harden scored 44 points and powered a big fourth-quarter run that allowed the Rockets to outlast the Timberwolves 104-101 Sunday night in Game 1 of the first-round playoff series.

+"We were struggling to make shots, struggling to really have any kind of rhythm and James put us on his back," coach Mike D'Antoni said.
+"He's been doing it for a while now."

 Minnesota scored four straight points to get within 3 with about 30 seconds left.
 Chris Paul added two free throws after that for Houston, but a tip-in by Karl-Anthony Towns got Minnesota back within 3.
 After a bad pass by Paul gave the Timberwolves a chance to tie it with 1.5 seconds left, Jimmy Butler's shot was short.